WebForks/comfyui-remote/README.md

 - Run view with workflow selector, positive/negative prompts, required input image (replaces LoadImage), and inline output (SaveImage) with Open/Download buttons.
 - Debug toggle (in Settings) to show/hide run history/logs and image source URLs.
 - Dockerfile + `docker-compose.yml` for a one-command deploy.
+- History page that persists output images to `data/outputs` and lets you download/delete them.

 ## Quick start (local)
 1) Install deps (npm will use the repo-local `.npmrc` cache path):